Michicosun/wardo/README.md

       paths:                                 # substring or regex
         - src/Processors/QueryPlan/
         - ^src/Storages/MergeTree/.*\.cpp$
+      title_filters:                         # optional: hide PRs whose title matches
+        - "^Backport"
 ```

 ## Commands (owner only)

-By default, Wardo will automatically notify you about new PRs.
+By default, Wardo will automatically notify you about new, merged and closed PRs.
 These commands are just handy.

 - `/open [days]` — PRs opened in the last `days` days (default 1) touching watched paths
-- `/closed [days]` — PRs merged in the last `days` days (default 1) touching watched paths
+- `/merged [days]` — PRs merged in the last `days` days (default 1) touching watched paths
 - `/info` — watched repositories and settings
 - `/help` — command list